One dimensional gapped quantum phases and enriched fusion categories: Ising chain and Kitaev chain

 Secondly, the notion of a quantum phase is defined at the thermodynamics limit and at zero temperature.
 At zero temperature, regardless gapped or gapless, only physically relevant observables are those survived in \lwll.
 Therefore, a quantum phase should be described by all observables (in \lwll) of a family of lattice models connected by small symmetry-allowed perturbations.
 A careful analysis of all observables in a lattice model should lead us to such a description.
-Indeed, this analysis was done for many lattice models, such as the quantum double models \cite{Kit03} and Levin-Wen models \cite{LW05}, and led to the correct categorical description of 2+1D topological orders \cite{Kit03,KK12}.
-Ironically, it has never been studied for symmetry-breaking quantum phases within Landau's paradigm.
+Indeed, this analysis was done for many lattice models, such as the quantum double models \cite{Kit03} and the Levin-Wen models \cite{LW05}, and led to the correct categorical descriptions of 2d topological orders \cite{Kit03,KK12}.
+Ironically, this analysis has never been carried out for symmetry-breaking phases within Landau's paradigm.
 It turns out that this study is not so easy if you do not know what you are looking for.
-In this work, guided by the proposal in \cite{KZ20b} (see Section\,\ref{sec:TWR}), we start to do this long-overdue homework from two simple 1d lattice models: Ising chain and Kitaev chain.
+In this work, guided by the proposal in \cite{KZ20b} that 1d quantum phases should be described by enriched fusion categories (see Section\,\ref{sec:TWR}), we start to do this long-overdue homework for two simple 1d lattice models: the Ising chain and the Kitaev chain.